Global Non-Axisymmetric Hall Instabilities in a Rotating Plasma: The Hall-MHD model

-$\Omega$ is the azimuthal rotation frequency, $\kappa^2 \equiv 4\Omega^2 - 2\Omega r\Omega'$ is the epicyclic frequency, $\mb{B}$ is the background magnetic field, and $d_i=c/\omega_{pi}$ is the ion skin depth.
+$\kappa^2 \equiv 4\Omega^2 + 2\Omega r\Omega'$ is the epicyclic frequency, $\mb{B}$ is the background magnetic field, and $d_i=c/\omega_{pi}$ is the ion skin depth.
 The lowercase variables $\mb{v},\mb{b}$ represent the perturbed flow and magnetic field respectively, and $\tilde{P}=p+\mb{B}\cdot\mb{b}/\mu_0$ is the perturbed total pressure.
 We note that the identification $1/en_e\rightarrow d_i/\sqrt{\mu_0\rho}$ is only valid to lowest order in $m_e/m_i$, and assumes $\rho \approx n_em_i$.
-If one were to consider instead, a weakly-ionized plasma where $\rho$ and $\bs{v}$ correspond to the total bulk density and flow including neutral gas, $d_i$ should to be replaced by $\ell_H\equiv \sqrt{(\rho/\rho_i)} d_i $~\citep{Pandey2008}.
-The axial field is presumed uniform throughout the domain, and the azimuthal field satisfies the current-free condition; $\partial_r (rB_\phi) = 0$.
-Following \citet{Chandrasekhar1960} and \cite{Frieman1960}, it is convenient to introduce the Lagrangian displacement $\bs{\xi}$ such that $\mb{v} = \partial_t\bs{\xi} + \bs{V}\cdot\nabla\bs{\xi} - \bs{\xi}\cdot\nabla\bs{V}$.
-In terms of $\bs{\xi}$, the system can be written as an eigenvalue problem for a Hermitian differential system whose eigenvalues are $\omega^2$ when $m=0, k\neq0$~\citep{Chandrasekhar1961}.
-In that case, the problem of determining stability of the system is reduced to finding parameters for which solutions of the system of ODEs satisfying the boundary conditions have negative eigenvalues.
-In the present case, $m\neq0$, we elect to write the equations in terms of $\bs{\xi}$ for the sake of comparison with prior results.
+If one were to consider a weakly-ionized plasma where $\rho$ and $\bs{v}$ correspond to the total bulk density and flow including neutral gas, then $d_i$ ought to be replaced by $\ell_H\equiv \sqrt{(\rho/\rho_i)} d_i $~\citep{Pandey2008}.
+The axial component of the magnetic field, $B_z$, is presumed uniform throughout the domain, and the azimuthal component satisfies the current-free condition; $\partial_r (rB_\phi) = 0$.
+No assumption is made regarding the specific form of $\Omega(r)$ while deriving the following equations.
+However, since it is anticipated than Hall effects are most dominant in protoplanetary accretion disks~\citep{Wardle2012}, we will consider the case of Keplerian rotation where $\Omega \propto r^{-3/2}$ when computing numerical values for the growth rates.
+Following the work of \citet{Chandrasekhar1960} and \citet{Frieman1960} in the ideal MHD case, it is convenient to introduce the Lagrangian displacement $\bs{\xi}$ such that $\mb{v} = \partial_t\bs{\xi} + \bs{V}\cdot\nabla\bs{\xi} - \bs{\xi}\cdot\nabla\bs{V}$.
+The ideal MHD system can be rewritten as a single second-order ODE in the radial component of the displacement $\xi_r$~\citep{Khalzov2006,Ebrahimi2022,Ebrahimi2025}.
+If the perturbations are axisymmetric, $\partial_\phi \bs{\xi}=\partial_\phi{\bs{b}}=0$, the resulting ODE is an eigenvalue problem for a Hermitian differential system whose eigenvalues are $\omega^2$~\citep{Chandrasekhar1961}.
+In that case, the problem of determining stability of the system is reduced to finding parameters for which a solution of the system of ODEs satisfying given boundary conditions has a negative eigenvalue.
+In the present case we do not assume axisymmetry, so the problem cannot be reduced to finding the eigenvalues of a Hermitian differential operator.
+Furthermore, the inclusion of the Hall term complicates the system so that reduction to a single second order equation in $\xi_r$ is not possible.
+However, we elect to write the equations in terms of $\bs{\xi}$ for the sake of comparison.
 Considering perturbations of the form $\mb{\xi},\mb{b}\propto \exp(im\phi + ikz - i\omega t)$, we arrive at a set of coupled ordinary differential equations in the radial coordinate that define an eigenvalue problem for the complex frequency $\omega$.
 After substituting the complex exponential ansatz, three of the resulting equations are reduced to algebraic relations between components.
 Eliminating the purely algebraic constraints, one can derive a system of four coupled first-order ODEs in the radial coordinate.
 Let $\psi\equiv irb_r,\varphi\equiv rb_\phi$, and $\chi\equiv r\xi_r$.
 Then, the linearized system of incompressible Hall-MHD equations, eqs. \eqref{eq: basic-mom}-\eqref{eq: basic-div}, can be written in the following form after eliminating $\xi_\phi,\xi_z$ and $b_z$.